nodeschool/montreal/README.md

 # Develop NodeSchoolMTL

 We use [Jekyll](https://jekyllrb.com/) to build [http://nodeschool.io/montreal](http://nodeschool.io/montreal).
-If you want to run the site or develop it locally you'll have to install [Jekyll](https://github.com/jekyll/jekyll) and [Jekyll-Sitemap](https://github.com/jekyll/jekyll-sitemap).
+If you want to run the site or develop it locally you'll have to install [Bundler](http://bundler.io/) to install all needed dependencies.

-`gem install jekyll`
+`gem install bundler`

-`gem install jekyll-sitemap`
+`bundle`

 We pull in event information through the [Tito](http://tito.io) embed widget but all the attendees listed are pulled via the [Tito API](http://api.tito.io).
 In order to update the listing of attendees, you'll have: